-Other Application Programs
+Other High School Application Programs

 There are other competitive programs offered to MCPS students, with a limited number of seats that require students to complete an application and meet specific admission criteria.
-Programs include the Communications Art program at Blair HS, Global Ecology and the Humanities programs at Poolesville HS and the Leadership Training Institute at Kennedy HS.
+Programs include the Communications Art program at Blair HS, Global Ecology and the Humanities programs at Poolesville HS, the Leadership Training Institute at Kennedy HS, as well as PLTW Bioscience and PLTW Engineering Applications programs at Wheaton HS.
 Some programs accept applications countywide, while others accept applications from designated regions of the county.
-For more information about application programs offered in MCPS, visit www.montgomeryschoolsmd.org/ curriculum/specialprograms/.
+For more information about application programs offered in MCPS, visit www.montgomeryschoolsmd. org/curriculum/specialprograms/.
 Parents/guardians of current Grades 8-11 students are able to access and review all eligible high school application programs on the Synergy ParentVUE.
-Each application program may have its own application.
+The Grade 8 eligibility report is found in ParentVue and StudentVue.
+The High School Common App is found in ParentVue.
+All other applications are found on the High School Special Programs website.
+All applications require the student to have an MCPS Student ID to participate.
 Private school students may visit the special programs website to apply.